 The National Historic Preservation Act of 1966 established a federal and state partnership when it created a national preservation program.
 In 1980 the CLG program was added to include local governments in the program.
 The intention was to promote cooperation and coordination with the state Historic Preservation Office, and to provide financial and technical assistance for local preservation programs.
-Alaska’s CLGs have demonstrated a commitment to historic preservation by adopting a historic preservation ordinance, establishing a preservation commission, and meeting all the requirements found in the Alaska CLG Guidelines.

 So, why should your community become a CLG?
 Once certified, a local government becomes eligible: